-The Company assumes 90% of the risk associated with the variable annuities from its subsidiary, Jackson New York, on a coinsurance/modified coinsurance basis.
-Premiums assumed from Jackson New York were \$1,215.7 million and \$1,212.0 million in 2018 and 2017, respectively.
-At December 31, 2018 and 2017, the liability for the reserves assumed from Jackson New York totaled \$1,136.2 million and \$1,088.0 million, respectively.
-As a result of the amended reinsurance agreement, a net receivable of \$905.9 million was reported as a receivable from affiliate at December 31, 2016 and settled through a transfer of securities and cash in 2017.
-Accordingly, the transaction resulted in the transfer to Jackson of Jackson New York's \$25.3 million IMR related to the securities, which was recorded directly to surplus as IMR transferred on reinsurance settlement.
+As discussed in Note 2, the Company assumes 90% of the risk associated with the variable annuities from its subsidiary, Jackson New York, on a coinsurance/modified coinsurance basis.
+Premiums assumed from Jackson New York were \$1,212.0 million and \$1,240.5 million in 2017 and 2016, respectively.
+At December 31, 2017 and 2016, the liability for the reserves assumed from Jackson New York totaled \$1,088.0 million and \$1,137.4 million, respectively.

-In 2016, the Company executed a reserve financing transaction with Squire Re II.
-At December 31, 2018 and 2017, the Company ceded \$565.3 million and \$602.8 million, respectively, of level premium term reserves under a funds withheld 100% coinsurance treaty.
-The Company holds certain assets, primarily debt securities, as collateral.
+In 2016, as discussed in Note 2, the Company executed a reserve financing transaction with Squire Re II.
+At December 31, 2017 and 2016, the Company ceded \$602.8 million and \$623.3 million, respectively, of level premium term reserves under a funds withheld 100% coinsurance treaty.
+The Company holds certain assets, primarily fixed maturities, as collateral.
 This collateral is reported as funds held under coinsurance on the statements of admitted assets, liabilities, capital and surplus.
 The income and realized gains on these assets are reported in income and with a corresponding offset reported in interest on funds withheld treaties, with no impact on net income.